dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

    * DONE Two dimension view: concurrency and workload (CPU vs IO).
    * Turn "parallel within poll" to just concurrent within poll.
 "Stream.parallel" is a mirage anyway, it's just multi-threaded and its up to the OS/hardware to actually give us parallelism.
+* [ ] Consider removing the app module because it's all just a test anyway.
+I need this so I can automate running a whole test suite which is too much to do manually at this point.
+This module has morphed from the original "kafka-in-kafka-out" vision to comparing algorithms.
+I think that's good.

 ## Finished Wish List Items